 - However, even as a % of GDP, we can still see a rapid growth in the importance of government benefits as a % of GDP.
 From 4% of GDP in 1948 to 13% in 2011-12.

-- Note the cyclical changes – as a % of GDP benefits increase sharply in recession, but fall in boom.
+- Note the cyclical changes – as a % of GDP benefits increase sharply in recession, but fall in a boom.
 Nevertheless, there is a long-term upward trend.

 UK Compared to the Rest of the World

 Compared to other developing economies, the UK’s spending on social security is fairly average.
-Some countries, like Korea have a much lower % of GDP.
+Some countries, like Korea, have a much lower % of GDP.
 Other Countries like France, Denmark and Sweden have a much higher % of GDP spent on social security.
 Which countries have the highest standard of living?

 Is it a good thing the welfare state has increased in size?

 - It could be seen as an achievement, that we are able to devote a higher % of national income to reducing relative poverty and income inequality.
 For example, in 1948, we devoted a much higher % of GDP to military spending.
-In the post war period, military spending has fallen, social security has increased.
+In the post-war period, military spending has fallen, social security has increased.
 In return, we have a better income during our retirement, and there have been improvements in living standards across the income spectrum.

 - Critics may argue that, although the welfare state has achieved many good things, it is now getting to a point where we are not solving poverty but creating a welfare dependency culture.
 Too many are relying on benefits and this creates a disincentive to work.
 The government argue that we need to reform the welfare state to avoid this kind of disincentives.

 - Not all benefits are given to those out of work.
 Many on low income are entitled to income support (soon to be universal credit).
-This shows that the benefit system isn’t necessarily encouraging people to be scroungers, but is supporting those who move into low paid jobs.
+This shows that the benefits system isn’t necessarily encouraging people to be scroungers, but is supporting those who move into low paid jobs.
 By not reducing all benefits for low paid work, the marginal tax of getting a job is lower, and the incentive is still there.

 - (19% of those on housing benefits are in work.
 81% are out of work)